Speech Sound Disorders-Articulation and Phonology

 Influence of Accent

 An accent is the unique way that speech is pronounced by a group of people speaking the same language and is a natural part of spoken language.
 Accents may be regional; for example, someone from New York may sound different than someone from South Carolina.
 Foreign accents occur when a set of phonetic traits of one language are carried over when a person learns a new language.
 The first language acquired by a bilingual or multilingual individual can influence the pronunciation of speech sounds and the acquisition of phonotactic rules in subsequently acquired languages.
 No accent is "better" than another.
 Accents, like dialects, are not speech or language disorders but, rather, only reflect differences.
-See ASHA's Practice Portal pages on Bilingual Service Delivery and Cultural Responsiveness.
+See ASHA's Practice Portal pages on Multilingual Service Delivery in Audiology and Speech-Language Pathology and Cultural Responsiveness.

 Influence of Dialect